small-cactus/Jarvis-ChatGPT-VoiceAssistant/.github/README.md

 - A list of vocal commands is provided when you run the `Run.bat` file.

+## Changelog
+- **Added weather support to Jarvis:** Jarvis can now call a weather API and retrieve weather information by himself.
+- You will not need a separate API key for this functionality!

 ## Contribute to Development
 Feel free to submit feature requests and report issues for JarvisChatGPT.
 I'll consider implementing anything that's feasible and interesting.